AfiyaZannuba/AfiyaZannuba/README.md

 - 👋 Hi, I’m @AfiyaZannuba
 - Learning Coding and Using GitHub Since 01/05/2022
-- 👀 I’m interested in Data Analytics
+- 👀 I’m a Software Developer
-- 🌱 I’m currently learning Python And Data Analytics
+- 🌱 I’m currently learning Java and Selenium
-- 💞️ I’m looking to collaborate on Data Analytics And Python Projects
+- 💞️ I’m focused on creating full-stack developer projects
 - 📫 How to reach me : afiya.zannubaa@gmail.com

 <!---